GuerrillaBuzz

 "Best [specific use case]?"

-Whether you surface for queries actually relevant to your buyers5-10 runs.
+Whether you surface for queries actually relevant to your buyers 5-10 runs.
 Use the long-tail queries you're targeting.

 Competitor comparison